codigoaberto/seb_events/README.md

 fields name / positions:

-eventdate - field where you indicate the date, must be in output format MM-DD-YYYY.
+eventdate - field where you indicate the date.
 Put it in eventdate position.

 art_title - event title .
 Put it in eventtitle positiion.
 It will have a link to content view.